rmazin/xltv-vagrantdemo/README.md

 1. clone this repository
 2. cd to directory where you cloned this repository
-3. run vagrant up
+3. run this command: vagrant up
-4. run vagrant ssh
+4. run this command: vagrant ssh
-5. run ifconfig to get your IP
+5. run this command: ifconfig to get your IP

 To access XLTV use http://your-image-ip:6516
 To access Jenkins use http://your-image-ip:8080